- Adams and Reese LLP

 - Year Over Year Change: -2

 Cravath, Swaine & Moore is a New York-based law firm.
 According to the National Law Journal's 2014 NLJ 350 ranking of firms based on size, Cravath, Swaine & Moore has 430 attorneys and is the 104th largest firm in the United States.
 With $614,000,000 in gross revenue in 2013, the firm placed 52nd on The American Lawyer's 2014 Am Law 200 ranking.
 On the 2013 Global 100 survey, Cravath, Swaine & Moore ranked as the 61st highest grossing law firm in the world.
-The firm has offices in London, NY and Paris.
+The firm has offices in NY.

 In the News